Substantial Civil Settlement For Wrongful Conviction

 Recovery of Substantial Cash Settlement for Wrongfully Prosecuted Client

 On Feb.
-24, 2011, Loren Dickstein with LEWIS & DICKSTEIN, P.L.L.C. achieved a substantial malicious prosecution financial settlement on behalf of his client who was wrongfully charged and prosecuted for multiple counts of First Degree Murder, Arson, Home Invasion, Felony Firearm, and a host of other charges.
+24, 2011, Loren Dickstein with LEWIS & DICKSTEIN, P.L.L.C. achieved a substantial malicious prosecution financial settlement on behalf of his client, who was wrongfully charged and prosecuted for multiple counts of First Degree Murder, Arson, Home Invasion, Felony Firearm, and a host of other charges.
 Criminal Defense Attorney Loren Dickstein was privately retained to represent his client, who was charged in Wayne County.
 He was later retained to handle the civil claim.
-The lawsuit was based upon various claims, including false arrest and false imprisonment.
+The lawsuit was based on various claims, including false arrest and imprisonment.

 After 10 months of an epic battle with the Wayne County Prosecutor’s Office and a multi-jurisdictional major crimes task force (AKA Downriver Major Crimes Taskforce), all charges against the client were outright dismissed.
 Instead of taking full responsibility for the multitude of errors in the investigation, police maintained a position that the client and his co-defendants were still somehow involved in the crimes even though another individual had been caught, charged, convicted, and confessed.
 Despite this claim and their denial of culpability, the law enforcement agencies ultimately agreed to pay Dickstein’s client and the other claimants a substantial settlement for malicious prosecution.